The-Debuggerz/.github/profile/README.md

 # Community Support

-> Raise an issue to join the **The Debuggers** GitHub Community.
+> Raise an issue to join the **The Debuggers** GitHub Community

 ### How can I join the The Debuggers GitHub community?

-> 1. Go to the issues tab [here](https://github.com/The-Debuggerz/support/issues/new/choose).
+> 1. Go to the issues tab [here](https://github.com/The-Debuggerz/support/issues/new/choose)
 >
-> 2. Select the Label "invitation" & Create a **New issue**.
+> 2. Click on Invitation to The Debuggers - GitHub Organization *Get started*
 >
-> 3. Click on Invitation to The Debuggers - GitHub Organization.
+> 3. Fill in your details
 >
-> 4. Fill in your details.
+> 4. That's it!
+You'll recieve an e-mail invitation to join our organization
 >
-> 5. That's it!
-You'll recieve an e-mail invitation to join our organization..
-Make sure you accept it, then you will become a member of our GitHub Organization. 🎉
+> 5. Make sure you accept it, then you will become a member of our GitHub Organization 🎉

 # Mandatory steps after joining

+### Follow the organization

+> 1. Navigate to our GitHub community page: [The Debuggers](https://github.com/The-Debuggerz)
+>
+> 2. Click on the **Follow** Button.
+To get latest updates on your feed.
+>

 ### Set the membership to public